leto/freeyourself/README.md

 website, which can be hosted for *free* (as in beer), that makes it easy to tell the world what you do.

+Free Your Self is geared towards developers, but anybody can use it.
+Some examples of other kinds of folks that might like to use Free Your Self:

+* Indymedia reporters
+* Graphic designers
+* Web comic creators
+* Nerdy musicians
+* Anybody who makes the world a better place by giving out their creations for free.

 # How To Deploy Free Your Self